VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: VeriWeb Benchmark

 \subsection{Data Statistics}

-To better understand the characteristics of the VeriGUI dataset, Figure~\ref{fig:statistics} and Table~\ref{tab:total_statistics} present statistical summaries of the collected web task trajectories.
-These statistics provide insights into the composition and structure of GUI-based tasks collected from a variety of real-world web environments.
-The domain distribution of task trajectories is shown in Fig.~\ref{fig:statistics-task}, which demonstrates that the dataset covers a wide range of domains.
-This ensures broad coverage and diversity across real-world tasks.
-Each task is decomposed into a sequence of multiple subtasks, where each subtask corresponds to a verifiable goal.
-Figure~\ref{fig:statistics-step-domain} and~\ref{fig:statistics-step} show the distribution of the number of subtasks per trajectory, typically ranging from 4 to 8.
-This subtask-level structure allows agents to receive intermediate supervision, supporting more fine-grained evaluation and learning.
-VeriGUI further

-emphasizes long-chain complexity.
-Figure~\ref{fig:statistics-gui} illustrates the distribution of GUI action types, capturing a wide range of low-level behaviors such as clicks, scrolls, and drag operations.
-As shown in Fig.~\ref{fig:statistics-action-domain} and~\ref{fig:statistics-action}, many tasks require executing hundreds of steps to reach completion.
-This highlights the need for agents to reason over long action sequences and handle extended workflows beyond simple UI manipulation.
-Overall, these statistics demonstrate that VeriGUI tasks are both subtask-verifiable and long-chain, offering a realistic and challenging benchmark for long-horizon planning and interaction in GUI environments.
+To better understand the characteristics of VeriWeb, Figure~\ref{fig:statistics} and Table~\ref{tab:total_statistics} present statistical summaries of the collected human demonstrations for all tasks.
+The domain distribution of tasks in Figure~\ref{fig:statistics-task} demonstrates that the dataset covers a wide range of domains, ensuring broad coverage and diversity across real-world tasks.
+Each task is decomposed into a sequence of subtasks, with each subtask associated with a verifiable answer.
+Figure~\ref{fig:statistics-step} illustrates the distribution of subtasks per task, with an average of four subtasks per task.
+This subtask-level structure enables intermediate supervision, supporting more fine-grained evaluation and training.
+VeriWeb further emphasizes long-chain complexity.
+As shown in Figure~\ref{fig:statistics-action}, many tasks require executing hundreds of steps before completion.
+The large number of subtask answer items in Table~\ref{tab:total_statistics} further highlights the need for large-scale retrieval and synthesis.
+Overall, these statistics demonstrate that VeriWeb provides both subtask-verifiable and long-chain tasks, offering a realistic and challenging benchmark for long-horizon reasoning and information-seeking in the web environment.